 Swaddling was done to help a child’s limbs to grow straight, and therefore the child was bound firmly to ensure that s/he could not move.
 Initially the entire child was secured, but as s/he grew the arms were left free for her/him to hold items such as a teether.
-We have what we believe to be one of the most comprehensive collections of items (both replica and original) connected with Stuart childcare available for visitors to see and touch.

 Even toddlers were like to be securely held in some form of baby-walker.
 These might be as simple as that allegedly used by William Shakespeare which was a wooden ring attached to an upright by a movable bar so that the child secured in the ring could walk in circles round the post.
 At the other end were walkers on wheels, that enabled the child to move with more freedom.